- Contact Us

 Cardiac pulmonary rehabilitation are programs designed to improve a patient’s physical, psychological, and social functioning after a qualifying diagnosis or procedure, such as a heart attack or coronary artery bypass surgery.
 According to the Centers for Disease Control, heart disease kills over 659,000 Americans each year, approximately one in four deaths.
 Yet, while studies show that these programs can reduce deaths and hospital readmissions, only about 20 percent of qualifying Medicare patients receive cardiac rehabilitation.
 Participation rates are even lower for female and minority patients and those who live outside metropolitan areas or in lower income urban areas.
 Further, only 3 percent of Medicare patients with Chronic Obstructive Pulmonary Disease (COPD) receive pulmonary rehabilitation.

-NPs are clinically trained to provide high quality and timely care to cardiac and pulmonary patients.
-NPs also routinely serve as frontline providers in critical care environments, including Critical Access Hospital emergency departments, hospitals and hospital clinics, emergency rooms, intensive care units, cardiac catheterization laboratories, health centers, urgent care centers and many other sites.
-Authorizing NPs to order and supervise these safe and effective services will allow them to be involved in their patients’ cardiac and pulmonary rehabilitation care from start to finish, creating greater continuity of care and access for patients.
+NPs are clinically trained to provide high-quality and timely care to cardiac and pulmonary patients.
+NPs also routinely serve as frontline providers in critical care environments, including critical access hospitals, hospitals and hospital clinics, emergency rooms, intensive care units, cardiac catheterization laboratories, health centers, urgent care centers and many other sites.
+Authorizing NPs to order and supervise these safe and effective services will enable them to be involved in their patients’ cardiac and pulmonary rehabilitation care from start to finish, creating greater continuity of care and increasing access for patients.

-AANP calls on Members of Congress to cosponsor H.R.
-3911, the Increasing Access to Quality Cardiac Rehabilitation Care Act of 2019, to expediate the BBA’s authorization for NPs to provide supervision beginning in 2020 and authorize NPs to order cardiac and pulmonary rehabilitation services beginning in 2020.
+AANP calls on Members of Congress to cosponsor S. 1986/H.R.
+1956, the Increasing Access to Quality Cardiac Rehabilitation Care Act of 2021, to expediate the BBA’s authorization for NPs to provide supervision beginning in 2022 and authorize NPs to order cardiac and pulmonary rehabilitation services beginning in 2022.